AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-40/acsd-55004-validator-crashes-while-uploading-an-import-file-larger-than-the-value.md

 ## Issue

-The validator crashes while uploading an import file larger than the value configured in php.ini.
+The validator crashes while uploading an import file larger than the value configured in `php.ini`.

 <u>Steps to reproduce</u>:

-Try to upload an import file larger than configured in php.ini
+Try to upload an import file larger than configured in `php.ini`

 <u>Expected results</u>: